5 Ways to Strengthen Your Immune System

-Want to strengthen your immune system?
-Whether you’re sick or just want to support your immune system, there are plenty of ways to increase your immunity power.
+Want to know how to strengthen your immune system?
+Whether you’re sick or just want to support your immune system so you can stay as healthy as possible, there are plenty of ways to increase your immunity power.

-This post is sponsored by Setria® Glutathione.
+This post is sponsored by Ridgecrest Herbals.
 All thoughts and opinions are my own.
 Thank you for supporting the brands that make it possible for Root + Revel to provide free content and healthy living inspiration.

 But for as much as we know about how the immune system works, there is still much that researchers don’t know about the intricacies of the immune response.
 It’s extremely complicated and often controversial as the immune system isn’t just one organ, it’s (as its name implies) an entire interconnected system.

 But here’s what we do know: every part of your body, including your immune system, functions better when we lead a healthy lifestyle, particularly as we age.
 It’s important that we not only protect ourselves from all of the toxins we’re hit with every day, but also that we nourish our bodies with the right foods, supplements, and lifestyle choices, like sleep, exercise, and stress management.